predict-idlab/plotly-resampler/README.md

 ### Features

 * **Convenient** to use:
-  * just add the `FigureResampler` decorator around a plotly Figure constructor and call `.show_dash()`
+  * just add the `FigureResampler` decorator around a plotly Figure and call `.show_dash()`
-  * allows all other ploty figure construction flexibility to be used!
+  * allows all other plotly figure construction flexibility to be used!
 * **Environment-independent**
-  * can be used in Jupyter, vscode-notebooks, Pycharm-notebooks, as application (on a server)
+  * can be used in Jupyter, vscode-notebooks, Pycharm-notebooks, Google Colab, and even as application (on a server)
 * Interface for **various downsampling algorithms**:
   * ability to define your preferred sequence aggregation method